-The Ultimate Fudge Brownie Recipe – fudge-y brownies, studded with chocolate chips and topped with a smooth, luscious chocolate ganache.
+The Ultimate Fudge Brownie Recipe – Fudgy brownies studded with chocolate chips and topped with a smooth, luscious chocolate ganache.
 These homemade fudge brownies are so rich and chocolatey.
 Any chocolate lover’s dream!

-The ganache topping on these brownies takes them over the top…it’s the perfect chocolate frosting for brownies and is smooth, creamy and rich.
+The ganache on these brownies really takes them over the top…it’s the perfect chocolate frosting for brownies and is smooth, creamy and rich.
 Plus, the little sprinkle of sea salt adds so much depth of flavor.
-These really are the ultimate fudge brownie – outrageously delicious in every way!
+This really is the best fudge brownie recipe…outrageously delicious in every way!

 The Ultimate Fudge Brownie